Margaret Willerding: Early life and education

 despite her mother's dismissal of her academic ambitions.
 During this time she continued working as a schoolteacher to support herself, before obtaining a fellowship in the final year of her program, the first woman to do so.
 She earned a master's degree in 1943 and completed her Ph.D. in 1947.

 Her dissertation, Determination of All Classes of Positive Quaternary Quadratic Forms Which Represent All (Positive) Integers, was supervised by Arnold Ross,.
 A short summary of it was later published in the Bulletin of the American Mathematical Society, the main result of which being that "there are exactly 178 classes of universal classic positive quaternary quadratic forms".
 This was later found to be incorrect.
 Based on the use of the 15 theorem, Manjul Bhargava determined the correct number to be 204.
 As noted by John H. Conway, "Willerding’s work had been unusually defective. [...] she missed 36 forms, listed 1 form twice, and listed 9 non-universal forms!"

 While she was still working on her doctorate, Ross moved to the University of Notre Dame to become department chair, and she commuted there by train to visit him.
 She became engaged to an older physicist at Notre Dame, Eugene Guth, but did not end up marrying him, and Ross's plans to hire her at Notre Dame also did not work out.

 Career and later life

 After completing her doctorate, Willerding became a mathematics instructor at Washington University in St. Louis, beginning in 1947.
-However, after being told that she would be passed over for promotions in favor of male faculty members, and being asked to pour tea for faculty wives at a mathematics meeting held at the university, she left after a single semester.
-Instead, she returned to Harris Teachers College and began focusing on mathematics education instead of mathematical research.
+She returned to Harris Teachers College and began focusing on mathematics education instead of mathematical research.
 During this time she also became active in the Missouri Section of the Mathematical Association of America.

 In 1954 she started her work as mathematical problems editor for School Science and Mathematics, a position she held until 1976 despite a colleague undercutting her in the early 1960s by suggesting to the journal's editor-in-chief that she was too old for the position.

 She moved in 1956 to San Diego State University, and retired as a professor emeritus in 1976.
 She died on December 29, 2003.